Codess-Cafe/OSS-Cohort-5/Mentees-Details/Anushka-Tiwari.md

 Hi, my name is Anushka Tiwari!

 ## About Me
-I am a passionate developer currently working on Machine Learning and Web Developement.
+I am a passionate developer currently working on Machine Learning and Web Developement and designing.
 I have experience in training models using NLC and machine learning.

 ## GitHub
 You can find me on GitHub at [anushka226](www.github.com/anushka226)